soopyc/hibiscus/readme.md

 Nevermind, it existed.
-More details of this repo in the projects page.
+More details of this repo in the projects page/docs.

 # Feature Request
 Add a new issue, use the feature request template and ping(mention) me(@kennykcomain) or other collaborators.